IBM/z_ansible_collections_samples/zos_security/zosmf_sca/README.md

 - [**sca_security_validation.yml**](sca_security_validation.yml) -
 Performing security validation using module `zmf_sca` provided with IBM z/OSMF collection.
-The playbook will succeed if all requirements are satisified, otherwise it will fail and return those unsatisified requirements.
+The playbook will succeed if all requirements in the json format of SCA security descriptor file are satisified, otherwise it will fail and return those unsatisified requirements.
+The json format of SCA security descriptor file is flexible and can be used to describe security requirements based on your need.
+For an example of SCA secruity descriptor file, please refer to [**here**](https://github.com/IBM/IBM-Z-zOS/tree/main/zOSMF/Zosmf-SCA).

 - [**sca_security_audit.yml**](sca_security_audit.yml) -
 Performing security audit using module `zmf_sca` provided with IBM z/OSMF collection.
-The playbook will succeed if no access to any items, otherwise it will fail and return those unqualified items.
+The playbook will succeed if no access to any items described by the SCA security descriptor file, otherwise it will fail and return those unqualified items.